Childhood Cancer Awareness Month

 Without Coastal Kids Home Care, families caring for children with childhood cancer would come home without expert in-home medical care.
 Without us, they would have no option for home-based palliative care to support them throughout the ups and downs of treatment.
 And for children who receive a terminal diagnosis, our palliative care team continues on to offer compassionate end-of-life care and comprehensive emotional support for families.

 Follow us on social media to learn more about Childhood Cancer Month at Coastal Kids Home Care.
 You will have a chance to meet some of the kids we've cared for through the years -- and remember to #fightlikeakid and go GOLD this September.

 This September, help us raise money to support children and families affected by childhood cancer by buying official Coastal Kids merch.
 Show your support for Childhood Cancer and those that need it the most.
-Learn about the inspiration behind our newest designs below.
+Learn more about the inspiration behind these designs below.